davePranjal/prompt-visualization/README.md

 ## Configuration

-This project uses Streamlit's secrets management to handle your API key securely.
+This project uses Streamlit's secrets management to handle your API key and model configuration securely.

 1.  **Create the Secrets Directory**
     In your project's root directory, create a new directory named `.streamlit`.